 Another common example of complex adaptive system is the brain of mammals, also their immunity.
 Brains and immunity work within and for individuals of a species.
 In social species, such as those that hunt in coordinated packs, or live in cities where herd immunity protects the population against infectious diseases, immunity can also work collectively.
 Immunity has long been studied by researchers because of its vital importance to defend people and animals against invasion of pathogens and parasites, and to fight cancers.
-Brains are difficult to study because the workings of consciousness are so mysterious.
+Brains are far more difficult to study because mostly inaccessible.
 In contrast, immunity is now well understood despite its complexity.
 This understanding comes because its many separate parts and operations are accessible.
 These can be studied under the microscope, they can be manipulated using tissue-culture technique, and experiments yield quantitative data to test explanatory hypotheses.
 Essentially for this understanding, in comparison to things like lakes and forests, immunity works for individuals of a species.
-Immunity of one person, or cow, works against the threats of many varieties of pathogens.
+Immunity of one person, or one mouse, works against the threats of many varieties of pathogens.

 Mammalian immunity has come into being by the process of evolution of each species by natural selection.
-This selection works ruthlessly: ineffective immunity leads toward disease or death and few or no offspring produced.
+This selection works ruthlessly.
+Ineffective immunity permits infection with pathogenic germs and parasites, causing disease or death and few or no offspring produced.
 A constant battle goes on between the ability of our immunity to produce new variants of defences against the new variants of pathogens that would evade our immunity and infect us.
 Humanity is locked in endless battle with the virus that causes influenza.

-Thus immunity has overall coherence with direct effect on survival of each individual.
+Immunity has overall coherence with direct effect on survival of each individual.
 Our immunity has agency and works autonomously.
-Immunity has purpose, in a defined sense of evolutionary biology: immunity is adapted by evolution to assist our survival against lethal threat of pathogens.
+Immunity has purpose, in a defined sense of evolutionary biology.
+Immunity is adapted by evolution to assist our survival against lethal threat of pathogens; also against cancerous cells.
 This purposeful but unseen work of immunity is as vital to our survival as our conscious biological purposes in finding water, food and shelter, as in finding a mate and thereby producing offspring.

 The science of immunology fills thick textbooks with complicated information, but accessible and useful to people who need to know.
 People fulfill cultural purpose through their technologies for therapies and vaccines based on that understanding, thereby influenza is now less threatening to us than it used to be.
-Our cultural purposes include art, belief, law, science, sport . . .
+Our cultural purposes also include art, architecture, belief, law, science, sport . . .

-I have deliberately referred to immunity here, not the immune system.
+I deliberately refer to immunity here, not the immune system.
 Our immunity works in somewhat ramshackle way, using both simple components of the kind also found in invertebrate animals, to components so complex that they may over-react to presence of a parasite, producing symptoms of disease.
 Our multiple hypersensitivity responses to insects that would feed on our blood are important to protect against that feeding.
 But the itch and small suppurating wounds in our skin may prompt us to seek medical help, and even exposure to some modern chemicals can induce this hypersensitivity.
 Our immunity has evolved so effectively as to appear designed, as in a system like a computer program.
 But evolution does not design by conscious thought.
 Evolution makes mistakes like having our passages for food and air too closely connected, with risk of choking.
-The concept of system here can be useful as metaphor, but taken literally leads to misunderstanding rather than knowledge.
+The concept of system here is useful as metaphor, but taken literally leads to confusion rather than understanding.